 Many people speculate that the reason our Dictator is, much like our pet, so neurotic, is that she was semi-separated from both her parents for a period of time at a very young age (whereas it is theorized that the Fat Assassin's initial neuroses stem from her lack of lady parts).
 While I don't disagree that witnessing your mother wailing, "Please, God, no!
 Don't take my baby!" in the middle of the night and then vanishing into the mist for three months might potentially trigger some sort of deep emotional scarring, I also wish to point out that there was never a point at which the Dictator wasn't neurotic.
 Recall, she came out of the womb skittish and suspicious.
 She trusted no one.
 She still doesn't.
 This is not because of some sort of traumatic separation, but because she's utterly convinced that she is the only competent creature in the universe and that everyone else is going--to sound utterly British--to muck everything up.
 She doesn't trust me to make her sandwich correctly, for heaven's sake!
 What all this preemie business did do was create a completely justifiable situation in which not to trust.
 Now we can point to those traumatic three months and say, "she's been through a lot," whenever teachers/friends/neighbors/perfect strangers raise their eyebrows at her dictatorial behavior.
 Little do they know!

-The Dictator returns to her room (or, kingdom) after a three
+The Dictator returns to her room (or, kingdom) after a three month sojourn to the place of the grandparents.
+She now attempts to reestablish authority over her plush subjects. |

 Now, these souls have been through quite a bit.
 I won't deny them that.
 But let's be honest.
 I am a whole lot more screwed up than any of them.
 Mind you, this is not because I somehow have suffered more (there are many perfectly sane people who have been through far worse trauma than I), but because I have frail nerves...like a mother from a Jane Austen novel.
 The Anarchist, too, has experienced several lasting effects of all this because she is the actual preemie in the situation.
 She is completely justified in having been impacted to such a degree...me, not so much.
 But what can you do?